Coqire/Bageks-Equiney-AddOn-1.18.2/README.md

 # Bagek's Equiney Add-On
 Bagek's add-on mod is a mod that brings new blocks, items for people who want more equestrian things.
-This mod also adds new variants of the SWEM tack without replacing the original tack.
+This mod also adds new variants of the SWEM tack without replacing any of the original tack.

 ***Please note this mod is only early in development and has many things to come***